Tslater01/Arcane/README.md

 # ARCANE

-This repository contains the official replication package and source code for the research paper: **"Autonomic Framework for Vulnerability Repair and Technical Debt Reduction using Language Models."**
+This repository contains the replication package and source code for the research paper: **"Autonomic Framework for Vulnerability Repair and Technical Debt Reduction using Language Models."**

 ARCANE is an experimental software agent designed to autonomously fix logical bugs in Java programs.
 It uses a Monitor-Analyze-Plan-Execute (MAPE-K) loop to iteratively generate patches, validate them against test suites, and analyze architectural metrics using SonarCloud.